paulywog13/sql-challenge/README.md

 The most difficult challenge I had with this assignment was in the identifying the primary and foreign keys for each table and then creating the ERD file based upon these keys.

+I was unable to finish the bonus part of the homework as my config.py folder would not communicate with my Jupyter Notebook until the final day that the assignment was due.
+I will continue working on the bonus as I want to understand how to convert the data properly and be able to graph it.

 Overall, I found this homework challenge to be fun and I enjoy the SQL coding syntax as it seems to be fairly straightforward and logical.